-If the Paleo diet were a comic book movie, liver would be the superhero.
+If Paleo were a comic book movie, liver would be the superhero.
 It’s the closest we can get to an all-natural, completely unprocessed multivitamin pill, wrapped in a delicious (really!) and inexpensive package.
 Although it does pose some health risks if you eat it to excess, a moderate amount of liver can add powerful nutritional boost to your diet.

 Health Benefits of Liver